Trichinopoly District: Demographics

 Trichinopoly had a population of 1,444,770 in 1901.
 In 1901, it was the seventh most densely populated district in the Presidency with a population density of 400 per square mile compared to the density of the Presidency which was 270 per square mile.
 The population of the district increased by 21 percent between 1871 and 1901.

 Tamil was spoken by a majority of the populace.
 Telugu was spoken by 12 percent of the population and Kannada was spoken by 2 percent of the population.
 Around 1 percent of the population spoke Hindi.
 Over 93 percent of the population were Hindus, 4 percent Christians and 3 percent Muslims.
 Most Christians were Roman Catholics.

 Education

 The literacy rate of Trichinopoly was higher than the average literacy rate of the Madras Presidency.
 According to the 1901 census, 13 percent of the male population and 0.8 percent of the female population were literate.
 As of 1907, there were two colleges, St. Joseph's and SPG in Trichinopoly town.

 Economy

 As of 1907, more than three-fourths of the total population was involved in agriculture.
 Trichinopoly was also an important silk-weaving centre while cotton clothes were manufactured at Karur, Udaiyarpalaiyam and Perambalur.
-Metal utensils were manufactured at Kullittalai, Permbalur and Jayamkondacholapuram.
+Metal utensils were manufactured at Kullittalai, Permbalur and Trichinopoly is famous for its Artificial Gems.